Senior Leadership Team

 Let's all 'work hard, play hard and enjoy life'

-Mr J Wyatt - Vice Principal
+Mr J Wyatt - Associate Principal

 My primary role at Shelley College is to help our pupils to be highly effective learners and to support our excellent teachers in delivering high quality lessons.
 I work very closely with all of our teachers and leaders to ensure that we offer an excellent quality of education through supporting our pupils to learn more, remember more and do more across all of their subjects.